cantarino/rental-api/README.md

 #### Running local with Docker
 1. Clone down this repository
 2. On the main folder, run `docker-compose up`, this will build and run a docker image of the project using the dockerfile configurations.

-#### Running local with Docker Hub image
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You may also run this project pulling the image from docker hub with `docker pull christiancantarino/maxsum`.After pulling the image, run it using the command: `docker run -p 8080:8080 christiancantarino/maxsum`

 ### Testing
 To run the implemented tests, after installing the dependencies with `npm install`, run `npm test` on the main folder.